URL is copied to your clipboard.

 There are several types of genealogy DNA test on the market.
 The most common are:

-• Autosomal: Analyzes the autosomes, that is, the 22 non-sex chromosomes
+• Autosomal DNA Test: Analyzes the autosomes, that is, the 22 non-sex chromosomes

-• Y-DNA: Analyzes the Y chromosome, only present in males and inherited from the paternal line
+• Y-DNA Test: Analyzes the Y chromosome, only present in males and inherited from the paternal line

 The MyHeritage DNA test is an autosomal test.
 We believe this type of test holds the most value for genealogists as it provides the widest coverage of matches on both the maternal and paternal sides, and in many cases can do the work of the Y-DNA or mtDNA test just as well.
 (Click here to read how to research your maternal and paternal lines using the MyHeritage DNA test.)
 However, if you are specifically researching a maternal or paternal ancestor, there may be value in taking a Y-DNA or mtDNA test instead.